 a) T200 expired.

-The DS-TT shall, on the first expiry of the timer T200, retransmit the ETHERNET PORT MANAGEMENT NOTIFY message and shall reset and start timer T200.
+The DS-TT shall, on the first expiry of the timer T200, retransmit the PORT MANAGEMENT NOTIFY message and shall reset and start timer T200.
 This retransmission is repeated four times, i.e. on the fifth expiry of timer T200, the DS-TT shall abort the procedure.

-b) Transmission failure of the ETHERNET PORT MANAGEMENT NOTIFY COMPLETE message indication from lower layers.
+b) Transmission failure of the PORT MANAGEMENT NOTIFY COMPLETE message indication from lower layers.

-The DS-TT shall not diagnose an error and consider the DS-TT-initiated Ethernet port management procedure complete.
+The DS-TT shall not diagnose an error and consider the DS-TT-initiated port management procedure complete.

-5.2.3 DS-TT-initiated Ethernet port management capability procedure
+5.2.3 DS-TT-initiated port management capability procedure

 5.2.3.1 General

-The purpose of the DS-TT-initiated Ethernet port management capability procedure is to provide the DS-TT supported Ethernet port management capabilities to the TSN AF during PDU session establishment as specified in 3GPP TS 23.502 [3].
+The purpose of the DS-TT-initiated port management capability procedure is to provide the DS-TT supported port management capabilities to the TSN AF during PDU session establishment as specified in 3GPP TS 23.502 [3].

-5.2.3.2 DS-TT-initiated Ethernet port management capability procedure
+5.2.3.2 DS-TT-initiated port management capability procedure

-In order to initiate the DS-TT-initiated Ethernet port management capability procedure, the DS-TT shall create an ETHERNET PORT MANAGEMENT CAPABILITY message and shall:
+In order to initiate the DS-TT-initiated port management capability procedure, the DS-TT shall create a PORT MANAGEMENT CAPABILITY message and shall:

-a) include the DS-TT Ethernet port management capabilities in the Ethernet port management capability IE of the ETHERNET PORT MANAGEMENT CAPABILITY message; and
+a) include the DS-TT port management capabilities in the port management capability IE of the PORT MANAGEMENT CAPABILITY message; and

-b) send the ETHERNET PORT MANAGEMENT CAPABILITY message to the TSN AF via the SMF and the PCF as specified in 3GPP TS 23.502 [3].
+b) send the PORT MANAGEMENT CAPABILITY message to the TSN AF via the SMF and the PCF as specified in 3GPP TS 23.502 [3].

-Figure 5.2.3.2.1: DS-TT-initiated Ethernet port management capability procedure
+Figure 5.2.3.2.1: DS-TT-initiated port management capability procedure

 * * * Next Change * * * *